abradaric/abradaric.github.io/r0a0_pc_rc.md

 KEYBOARD_LISTENER = Listener(on_press=on_press, on_release=on_release)
 ```

-When a key is pressed, it is checked if it's relevant, if it is it gets added to _PRESSED_, and state gets sent.
-On release first _try-except_ is for some special problems (Ctrl, Alt etc).
+When a key is pressed, it is checked if it's relevant, if it is it gets added to _PRESSED_ and state gets sent.
+On key release, first there is _try-except_ for some special problems (Ctrl, Alt etc).
 Also, it checks for "_Q_", which quits the program.
 We construct a listener (it's a thread), but we don't start it yet.

 ```python
 def neutral():